osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-In the **Units and Formats** section, you can adjust measurement units and formats to align with your personal preferences and regional standards, ensuring all data is displayed in the most convenient and familiar way.
+In the **Units and Formats** section, you can adjust measurement units and formats to align with your personal preferences and regional standards, ensuring all data is displayed most conveniently and familiarly.

 <!--